 Above left: Singing "YMCA."
 Everybody, put your hands together!

-Above right: And here's the annual shoe-kicking contest.
+Left: And here's the annual Shoe-Kicking Contest.
 No foolin'.

 Above left: The street dance that evening in "downtown" Lake City.

-Above center: Lake San Cristobal, namesake of Lake City.
+Above right: Lake San Cristobal, the namesake of Lake City.

-Above right: Cabin in Burrows Park restored by the BLM and several locals.
+Above right: Historic cabin in Burrows Park from the 1800s restored recently by the BLM and several locals.